BetterMontreal/BetterMontreal.github.io/en/about.md

 # Problem to solve

 Many activities are calendar conflicts.
-Information comes in at haphazard times and from various sources.
+Information comes to you at haphazard times and from various sources.
 Do you undo an RSVP right away, or leave it till the last minute, or till never?

 Together we can build / wikify an attention platform, to post a topic / event, let anyone correct details, and turn it into a newsletter item.
 Then, anyone can send news to friends / followers, and confident that it's been community-verified.